eshansurendra/png-to-svg-working/README.md

 The conversion was done using a Kaggle notebook since colab faced some memory limitations and repeatedly failed to execute.

 Kaggle notebook link - https://www.kaggle.com/code/eshansurendra/tinyllava-custom-datasets-preparation/edit

+Published that dataset for further ease of usage.

+### Finetune TinyLLaVA using LORA